cshuwei/os/README.md

 # os
-just make a os by myself
+just make an os to learn how os works